IRS Notice 2022-05 extends housing credit program deadlines

 New Deadline |

-Physical unit inspections: Due to concerns over COVID-19 transmission, state agencies will not require physical unit inspections between April 1, 2020, and June 30, 2022.
-The waiver period can be extended should the need arise as determined by each agency, but not to exceed Dec.
-31, 2022.
+Physical unit inspections (Updated): Due to concerns over COVID-19 transmission, state agencies will not require physical unit inspections between April 1, 2020, and June 30, 2022.
+The waiver period can be extended should the need arise as determined by each agency, but not beyond Dec.
+31, 2023.

 Conclusion

-The notice provides much-needed relief to alleviate some continuing issues being felt by housing credit property owners and state agencies during the pandemic.
+The notice provides much-needed relief to alleviate some continuing issues being felt by housing credit property owners and state agencies in the wake of the pandemic as labor and supply chain disruptions persist.
 These rules are very fact-specific, so consult with your trusted advisors to determine how they may apply to your project.

 Beth Mullen, CPA, Partner, Affordable Housing practice leader